gillespilon/anscombes_quartet/readme.md

 ## Data

+The data are defined inside the .py script.

 anscombes_quartet_1.
 The data form a linear relationship with variation around the regression line.

 anscombes_quartet_2.
 The data form a curved relationship.